NK Cell Therapy-NK-cells-for-Cancer

 • IFNγ

-Potential Side Effects from NK cell therapy
+Potential Side Effects of NK cell therapy

-Enhance NK Cell + Immunotherapy
+Enhance NK Cell + Immunotherapy.

-Clinical studies will help us develop future immunotherapies should continue to provide promising strategies to exploit the unique functions of NK cell lines to treat cancer, infections, and other pathological conditions.
+Clinical studies that will help us develop future immunotherapies should continue to provide promising strategies to exploit the unique functions of NK cell lines to treat cancer, infections, and other pathological conditions.
 Below are some future directions and areas of exploration in the realm of Human NK cell therapy:

 Improved Cell Sources for Engineered Car-Nk Cells

-Off-the-shelf Products: Unlike T-cell therapies like CAR-T, which are patient-specific, NK cells could potentially be used as “off-the-shelf” therapies.
+Off-the-shelf Products: Unlike T-cell therapies like CAR-T, which are patient-specific, NK cells could be used as “off-the-shelf” therapies.

-iPSC-derived NK Cells: Induced pluripotent stem cell (iPSC)-derived NK cells offer a standardized, scalable cell source.
+iPSC-derived NK Cells: Induced pluripotent stem cell (iPSC) derived NK cells offer a standardized, scalable cell source.

 Advanced Engineering – Activate nk cells: